practicalovertone/practicalovertone.github.io/_posts/2023-09-14-SittingInARoom.md

 resonant frequencies of the room can be found.

 Here is the last minute of the piece (when the resonant freqencies are most apparent).
-Notice that the resonant frequencies do not move generally and only increase and decrease in amplitude.
+Notice that the resonant frequencies do not move and only increase and decrease in amplitude.

 <div style="position: relative; overflow: hidden; width: 100%; padding-top: 56.25%;">
     <video controls style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;">